ara-mishra/internship_project/README.md

 This project includes transcribed/analyzed sample files for three recordings (four customer support calls), along with instructions on how to create your own files for analysis.

-Project Structure
 MP3 audio recordings and their respective transcripts and classifications are uploaded for three recordings.
+Python files to generate the former are also included for each recording.

 Setup Instructions
 Python Environment